jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

   - Log Analytics workspace for centralised monitoring (optional or future)
   - Azure Key Vault (Standard tier) for secret management
   - Optional Automation Account or other platform services
+  - Private endpoints securing access to Key Vault and Storage

 ### Design Considerations